monarchwadia/zero-projects-ca/blog/source/_posts/functional-composition-in-javascript.md

 ---
-title: Functional Composition in JavaScript
+title: Object Inheritance Using Functional Composition in JavaScript
 ---

 ### Picture this...